Launching a SaaS email program from scratch

 Email marketing, like all other marketing channels, is metric driven – and rightfully so.
-People hone in on a couple key metrics to determine the success or failure of a campaign.
+People hone in on a couple of key metrics to determine the success or failure of a campaign.

 I think this is the wrong approach.
 Each email is unique, and each email should be judged differently based on its purpose.
 The metrics that you use to determine the success of a campaign can vary drastically between each send, depending on its purpose, and only you can know what that purpose is, but it should be decided on prior to sending each campaign.

-For instance, at Code School our promotional email campaigns are measured by signups or subscriptions because converting free users to paid users was the goal.
+For instance, at Code School, our promotional email campaigns are measured by signups or subscriptions because converting free users to paid users was the goal.

 Our newsletters are measured by the total number of clicks and opens because the goal is to introduce our users with the new content that we published each month.

 Our course launch emails are measured by opens because our goal is to inform users about the topics covered in the newly launched course.
-Email was a part of the a broader launch, not it’s own launch This approach benefits our users because it often saves them a click to our site.
+Email was a part of the broader launch, not its own launch This approach benefits our users because it often saves them a click to our site.
 We would then set time check-ins on course data to see how successful each launch was 7, 14 and 30 days post-launch.

-Each type of email is created with a main goal in mind.
+Each type of email is created with the main goal in mind.
 For emails with a conversion goal, we tended to make a more sales-oriented copy and push hard for a click to the signup page by using scarcity and a sense of urgency.